-Reporting Person means a person who or firm which has agreed to undertake procedures and report to a Client and its Due Diligence Committee, on a specific issue or area of enquiry which has been identified by the Client or the Due Diligence Committee as warranting investigation.
+Reporting Person means a Member in Public Practice who is engaged by a Client to provide Professional Services and report to the Client and its Due Diligence Committee on a specific issue or area of enquiry, which has been identified by the Client or the Due Diligence Committee.
+A Reporting Person may also be a DDC Member or DDC Observer.